 Membership Application Process

-New membership applications for joining the Global Pro Bono Network have been put on hold until September 2019.
+New membership applications for joining the Global Pro Bono Network are presently on hold.
 Meanwhile please do follow the updates on GPBN through our website and social media handles.
 Also, we would be happy to receive your interest in membership but the same will be processed only when memberships are open again.

 Frequently Asked Questions